thalitapaiva/personal-portfolio/README.md

 ## English

 This is an interactive personal portfolio website, developed with HTML, CSS, and JavaScript.
-The design features a Star Wars-inspired theme with a lightsaber toggle for dark/light mode.
 The site is fully responsive and focuses on user experience.

 ### Features

 - **Responsive Design**: Adapts to different screen sizes
 - **Smooth Navigation**: Smooth scrolling to different sections
 - **Animations**: Elements animate when entering the viewport
-- **Dark/Light Mode**: Star Wars lightsaber toggle (blue for light, red for dark)
 - **Direct Contact**: Email link when clicking "Contact Me"

 ### Structure